emanuelev4aizoon/demo-eks/README.md

 # demo-eks
-Repository to test CI/CD with Jenkins on AWS and EKS
+Repository to test CI/CD with Jenkins on AWS and EKS.
+Test